ellipsisComma/csv-parser/README.md

 The `delimiter` and `escaper` must be single-character strings, may not both be the same character, and may not be any of the following: newline (`\n`), carriage return (`\r`), backslash (`\`), or right square bracket (`]`).
 The latter two are invalid because they make building the parser regex a pain in the ass.

 `stringifyNullUndef` sets how `null` and `undefined` entries are parsed from JSON to CSV.
 If true, they'll be converted to string versions (`"null"` and `"undefined"`).
 If false, they'll be converted to empty strings (`""`).

+`escapeAllFields` sets whether all fields in the data will be escaped automatically.
+If true, all fields will be escaped, even those that don't contain special characters.
+If false, only fields that contain special characters will be escaped.

 Example instantiations: